The royal family and I go back a long way, since I’ve been fascinated with them since my earliest memory.

 I still have a copy of my invitation, and my press pass.

-And here’s a full page of photographs I took on the tour.
-The purpose of the prince’s visit was to commemorate the one hundredth anniversary of the signing of Treaty Number 7 at Blackfoot Crossing.
-You can see that Prime Minister John Diefenbaker was there, and there’s a glimpse of Alberta Premier Peter Lougheed in one photo.
-The royal brothers also attended the Calgary Stampede.
+Here’s a full page of photographs I took on the tour.
+The purpose of the royal visit was to commemorate the one hundredth anniversary of the signing of Treaty Number 7 at Blackfoot Crossing.
+Prime Minister John Diefenbaker was there, and Alberta Premier Peter Lougheed.
+The princes also attended the Calgary Stampede.

 * * * * *